 It can be possible to combine online modules with in-person modules as part of this programme.
-This will result in a variation to the above stated total fees, which we will be happy to discuss with you prior to or on reciept of an application.
+In-person modules are offered at a higher module fee (see page 11) and therefore this will result in a variation to the above stated total fees, which we will be happy to discuss with you prior to or on reciept of an application.
+International students will also need to consider visa requirements when considering combining in-person and online study.